steptosky/3DsMax-XplnObj/readme.md

-# The Plugin for the 3DsMax that allows you to export to X-Plane obj format.
+# This Plugin is for the 3DsMax, it allows you to export to X-Plane obj format.
 - The plugin is distributed under
 [BSD (3-Clause)](http://opensource.org/licenses/BSD-3-Clause)
 license for more information read the [license](license.txt) file.